tyronx/Anego-CMS/README.md

 Anego CMS
 =========

-A content managment leveraging newest web technologies such as HTML5 and AJAX To install, run setup.php in your browser.
+A content managment leveraging newest web technologies such as HTML5 and AJAX.
+To install, run setup.php in your browser.